RamenVentures/Operating-Manual/processes/getting_started_together.md

 </p>

 ## 4. Build, Measure, and Learn
-We'll meet once a week to design experiments we can run to address your risks, run them, learn from the results, and update your model.
+We'll design ways to test the riskiest parts of your model, run those tests, and learn from the results.

 <p align="center">
     <img src="/media/business-model-build-measure-learn.jpg" alt="Build, Measure, Learn"/>
 <p>

 ## 5. Repeat
-We'll work together for six weeks to build a strong business.
+Finally, we'll use what we learned to update your model and do it again until we've built something users love.